linrunner/tlp-doc/usage/tlp.rst

 * Discharges the selected battery completely;
 * As soon as the battery is empty, charging begins and the command terminates;
   it does not wait for the charge to complete
-* Normal use of the ThinkPad is possible during the discharge process;
+* Normal use of the laptop is possible during the discharge process;
   it does *not* suddenly switch off when the battery is empty
 * Important: to complete the recalibration process, let the battery charge to 100 % subsequently; you may power off but not remove the charger